ruch798/Data-Visualization-Portfolio/Assignment3&4.md

 ![](https://i.imgur.com/WKVfvI7.png)

-## Step two: critique the data visualization
+## Step two: critique the data visualization with Data Visualization Effectiveness Profile
 ## Informative 📚
 ### Usefulness
 📝 Is it useful for the intended audience?
 Does it communicate valuable information?